asood-life/expressio/README.md

 <h3 id="introduction">Introduction</h3>
 <div>
-    Facial expressions are cornerstone of human communication, serving as powerful indicators of emotions and social cues.
+    Facial expressions are cornerstone of the human communication, serving as powerful indicators of emotions and social cues.
 From a smile indicating happiness to a furrowed brow signaling concern, facial expressions play a fundamental role in interpersonal interactions.
 Understanding and interpreting these expressions are crucial not only for effective communication but also for various fields such as artificial intelligence.
     <br><br>
     In present digital landscape, the ability to recognize and analyze facial expressions has become increasingly important, with applications ranging from sentiment analysis in customer service to emotion detection in numerous sectors.
 Harnessing the power of facial expression recognition technology opens up a myriad of possibilities for enhancing human-computer interaction, improving user experiences, and developing innovative solutions.
 </div>